The Parent Teacher Student Association:

--The Executive Board meets monthly to discuss how education within the school is operating and provide parent feedback on this.
-Also discussed are the operations of the PTSA and specific ways the PTSA can further support the school.
+- The Executive Board meets monthly to discuss how education within the school is operating and provide parent feedback on this.
+Also discussed are the operations of the PTSA and specific ways PTSA can further support the school.

--Membership is open to anyone who believes in the Mission and Purposes of National Parent Teacher Association.
+- Membership is open to anyone who believes in the Mission and Purposes of the National Parent Teacher Association.
 Every person who joins a local PTSA automatically becomes a member of both the state and National PTSAs.

--To promote the welfare of the children and youth in home, school, community, and place of worship.
+- To promote the welfare of children and young people in homes, schools, communities, and places of worship.

--To secure adequate laws for the care and protection of children and youth.
+- To secure adequate laws for the care and protection of children and young people.

--To bring into closer relation the home and the school, that parents and teachers may cooperate intelligently in the education of children and youth.
+- To bring into closer relationship the home and the school, that parents and teachers may cooperate intelligently in the education of children and young people.

 - To develop between educators and the general public such united efforts as will secure for all children and youth the highest advantages in physical, mental, social, and spiritual education.